mwojnars/hypertag/README.md

     </tr>
 </table>
 ```

-No doubt which version is more readable and maintainable?

 Imagine that at some point you decided to add a CSS class to all cells in the price column?
 In HTML, you'd have to walk through all the cells and manually modify